Im-Rises/Chip8topia/README.md

 Major:

+- [-] Correct the Xo-Chip games not working properly on T8NKS
 - [ ] Correct all opcode tables (be more explicit and check correctly opcode for incorrect opcodes)
-- [ ] Correct todo opcodes
-- [-] Correct the Xo-Chip games not working properly on T8NKS
-- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 it's an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)
 - [ ] Add audio
 - [ ] Improve disassembly view to draw only odd or even pc address?
+- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 it's an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)
 - [ ] Optimize the code!!!

 Minor:

 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
-- [ ] Correct all TODO in the code
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded